acbull/pyHGT/README.md

 - `--n_pool`: The number of process to parallely conduct sampling.
 If one has a machine with large memory, can consider adding this number to reduce batch prepartion time.
 - `--repeat`: The number of time to reuse a sampled batch for training.
 If the training time is much smaller than sampling time, can consider adding this number.

+The details of other optional hyperparameters can be found in train_*.py.
 ### Citation

 Please consider citing the following paper when using our code for your application.